korakoss/minicompiler/NOTES.md

 - variable overwriting within blocks
 - allocating 8 bits per var depspite it's 4 on arm32
+- validating called function even exists
+- emit should do the format! itself (and probably not take _borrows_, also mega annoying

 # Action plan (XII.13.)

 We are working on *functions*.
 We have to finish parsing, then move on to compiling.